 Siteground's commitment to a first reply within 10 to 15 minutes has always been met.
-However, beyond the first reply, expect to wait!
+However, beyond the first reply, expect to wait a short while!

-Just be mindful that these guys are techies.
+Just be mindful that Siteground's support guys are techies.
 They're not SEO experts.
 It's your responsibility to look after the greater good of your own site.
 This goes for all web hosts, not just Siteground.